Aberdur/BigData_XrayClassification/README.md

 In this project, a CNN was implemented using TensorFlow to classify chest X-ray images into two categories: "with pneumonia" and "without pneumonia".
 Several convolutional and pooling layers were used, followed by fully connected layers for classification.

 ## BigDL
-In addition to TensorFlow, the implementation of a CNN using BigDL was explored.
+In addition to TensorFlow, the implementation of BigDL was explored.
 BigDL is a distributed deep learning library for Apache Spark.
 BigDL enables training deep learning models on large distributed datasets using the power of Spark.

 ## Comparison of Results
 The results obtained by both approaches were compared in terms of accuracy, training time, and overall performance in classifying chest X-ray images.